What is the Cause of Inflammatory Bowel Disease?

 Applying stress-reducing practices such as mindfulness meditation has been very useful among affected people.
 Besides, if a person has inflammatory bowel disease and is suffering from diarrhoea then they must prioritise hydration.

-The key is not to use NSAIDs (nonsteroidal anti-inflammatory drugs) as these medications may further increase bowel inflammation.
+NSAIDs may exacerbate IBD in some patients and should generally be avoided or used cautiously under medical guidance.
 Also, routine surveillance using colonoscopy and blood tests is implemented to monitor the progress of the disease and the effectiveness of therapy.

 Navigating Life with IBD